When does Peaky Blinders return to TV?

-Filming then started on the streets of Brum on 17 September this year after a Cillian Murphy fan account shared pictures of the cast on set on Instagram.
+Filming then started on the streets of Brum on 17 September 2018 after a Cillian Murphy fan account shared pictures of the cast on set on Instagram.

 However, Peaky Blinders will have a new home come its return in 2019, after it was confirmed the show was now switching channels from BBC2 to BBC1.

 Explaining the decision behind the switch, Director of BBC Content Charlotte Moore revealed, “Peaky Blinders is world class drama at the top of its game and the time has arrived for it to move to the UK’s biggest channel.
 Steven Knight’s epic storytelling is authentic and utterly compelling and I want to give it the chance to be enjoyed by an even broader audience on BBC One.

 “We couldn’t have asked for a better response to series four and the impact it had with young audiences.
 This move will also give BBC2 more creative headroom to experiment with new drama.”

 Which of the cast will be returning to Peaky Blinders?